 Innovation is a top concern for insurance CEOs.
-But most are struggling to inspire and institute real, sustainable, growth-led innovation within their organizations.
+But most are struggling to inspire and institute real, sustainable, growth-led innovation within their organisations.
 Here are five ideas to help insurance CEOs become innovation catalysts.

 There is no doubt that innovation is a top concern for insurance CEOs.
 They know that their personal success depends on their ability to grow their shareholders’ – and customers’ – interests.
 In today’s market that means doing things differently than in the past.